-Keep Halloween Safety in Mind at Home and On the Road
+Halloween Safety at Home & On the Road

-Halloween night is a fun and exciting time for kids of all ages; yet each year numerous children are injured or killed on Halloween night.
-According to Safe Kids Worldwide, children are twice as likely to be hit by a vehicle and killed, on Halloween, then on any other day of the year.
+Each year, on Halloween night, numerous children are injured or killed.
+According to Safe Kids Worldwide, children are more than twice as likely to be hit by a vehicle and killed, on Halloween, than on any other day of the year.

-Common injuries on Halloween are slips, trips, and falls which are four times as likely to occur on Halloween, then on any other night of the year.
+The leading cause of Halloween-related injuries is falls in which children are four times as likely to fall, on Halloween, then on any other night of the year.
 In addition to injuries, Halloween-related deaths occur among children as well due to the lack of adult supervision.
-During this festive holiday season, Prince William County Fire & Rescue System Chief Tim Keen advises parents and guardians to closely supervise children when participating in Halloween activities to protect them from unintentional injuries or worse.
+During this festive holiday, Acting Chief James Forgo of the Prince William County Fire & Rescue System, advises parents and guardians to closely supervise children when participating in Halloween activities to protect them from unintentional injuries or worse.